 Past (Oxford)

 I am currently rewriting a descendant of the open source logic textbook ForAllX to cover propositional and first-order logic through soundness and completeness for Logic I at MIT.
 This project aims to provide an accessible and yet philosophically and formally rigorous introduction to logic.
-Feel free to contact me if you would like to see a current draft.
+Here is the draft I have been rewriting for the Fall 2024 semester along with the GitHub repository.

 Logic Notes